siljamdev/AshLib/documentation/ashfiles.md

 AshFile a = new AshFile();
 ```

-Now we can add camps:
+Now we can add fields:
 ```cs
 a.Set("hello", "world");
 a.Set("num", -57.8);